STOmics/Stereopy/docs/source/General/Installation.rst

 Source installation
 --------------------------------------------

-To install h5py from source, you need:
+To install stereopy from source, you need:

 - HDF5 1.8.4 or newer with development headers
 - A C compiler